The Imperatives

 ~ Thomas Merton

-Here's a good moment to ask if you're following me and whether you believe what the Bible tells you.
+Here's a good moment to ask whether you're following me and whether you believe what the Bible is telling us.
 Are you truly absorbing what I am sharing?
 Because if you are, you probably struggle with the reality of our story as humanity living on this planet with a history of barbarians.
-I've said many times in my life that barbarians have never truly done well on their own.
-What I have come to realize is that we are truly fallen people, more fallen than many of us want to admit.
-Again, we are ontologically a barbarian people in dire need of everything our Messiah has to offer, starting with the imperatives.
+I've said many times in my life that we barbarians have never done well on our own.
+What I have also come to realize is that we are truly fallen people, more fallen than many of us want to admit.
+Again, we are ontologically compromised, a barbarian people in dire need of everything our Messiah has to offer, starting with the imperatives.

 We are Neurologically Compromised